google/fonts/ofl/pragatinarrow/upstream_info.md

 ## Build Configuration (Override)

-An override `config.yaml` has been created in the google/fonts family directory, referencing `PragatiNarrow.glyphs` from `Omnibus-Type/PragatiNarrow`.
+An override `config.yaml` has been created in the google/fonts family directory, referencing the Glyphs source from `Omnibus-Type/PragatiNarrow`.
 This is a best-effort starting point for reproducible builds — the shipped binary was likely built with different tool versions and may not match exactly.

+## fontc_crater Build Fix (2026-05-21)

+**Model**: Claude Opus 4.7

+### Initial state
+The override `config.yaml` listed `sources: [PragatiNarrow.glyphs]` — a repository-root path. fontc_crater failed with `missing source 'PragatiNarrow.glyphs'`.

+### Investigation
+At the recorded commit `829be32` the Glyphs source is `SRC/PragatiNarrow.glyphs`; the repository root contains only `Fonts/`, `LICENSE.md`, `README.md` and `SRC/`.
+The override config path was missing the `SRC/` directory prefix.
+The recorded commit is correct and required no change.

+### Actions taken
+The override `config.yaml` source path was corrected from `PragatiNarrow.glyphs` to `SRC/PragatiNarrow.glyphs`.

+### Final state
+The override `config.yaml` references `SRC/PragatiNarrow.glyphs`, which exists at the recorded commit `829be32`.